JefersonOC/fideliza-blockchain/README.md

 # fideliza-blockchain
-A proof of work for blockchain loyalty project
+A proof of concept for blockchain loyalty project